 Nerve injuries vary in seriousness, as well as the part of the body that is affected.
 Often, these birth injuries can result in lifelong symptoms, including muscle weakness and paralysis.
 Parents of children with Erb palsy, Klumpke palsy or any other nerve-related injury should consider reaching out to a dedicated Chicago personal injury law firm for immediate assistance.
 Most nerve-related birth injuries can be prevented when doctors exercise reasonable care and sound judgment throughout the delivery process.

-Medical experts classify cerebral palsy into three categories, depending on the type of movement disorders a patient exhibits:
+The symptoms of cerebral palsy typically include a combination of developmental delays, abnormal muscle tone and abnormal posture.
+Medical experts classify cerebral palsy into three categories, depending on the type of movement disorder:

 All calls are answered 24/7.
 Se habla español.